Our website uses cookies for statistical purposes.

 The Portugal residency visa is required for third state citizens and the ones from non-EU countries.
 Norway, Iceland, Liechtenstein, and Switzerland make the exception in this case.

-4. Can I obtain the residence in Portugal through investments?
+4. Can I obtain the residence in Portugal th

 5. How do I apply for Portugal’s permanent residence permit?

 There are specific conditions to obtain a permanent residence permit, and among these, some of them relate to the necessary documents.
-The proof of income, proof of accommodation, and uninterrupted residency are solicited for the Portugal permanent residence permit.
+Proof of income, proof of accommodation, and uninterrupted residency are solicited for the Portugal permanent residence permit.
 You can discuss our immigration lawyers in Portugal for more details.

 6. What is the temporary residence permit in Portugal?